NoHaitch/Tucil2_13522078_13522091/README.md

 ## Features

 ### 1. Bezier Curve using Brute Force Algorithm
+Build a Bezier Curve using a Brute Force Algorithm.
+Note: This feature is only available for 3 control points.

 ### 2. Bezier Curve using Divide and Conquer Algorithm
+Build a Bezier Curve using Divide and Conquer based Midpoint Algorithm.
+Note: matplotlib slider may break.
+To handle this you need to rebuild the curve.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>